cypress-io/cypress-documentation/content/guides/guides/test-retries.md

 ### Can I access the current attempt counter from the test?

 Yes, although ordinarily you would not have to, since this is a low-level detail.
-But if you want to use the current attempt number and the total allowed attempts you can use [`Cypress.currentRetry`](/api/api/currentretry).
+But if you want to use the current attempt number, you can use [`Cypress.currentRetry`](/api/api/currentretry).
+If you want to determine the total allowed attempts you can do the following:

 ```javascript
 it('does something differently on retry', { retries: 3 }, () => {